nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. __Alternative 1 (Current choice)__: Create separate commands for selecting patients and appointments
     - Pros: Easier to implement
     - Cons: Might be troublesome for user to remember the different commands
-2. __Alternative 2__: Create one command for adding patients, appointments and bills using the command word `add`
+2. __Alternative 2__: Create one command for selecting patients and appointments using the command word `select`
     - Pros: Easy to remember and type the command word
     - Cons: Too many prefixes to type in one command, which can make the command very long